China FX reserves in record fall as Beijing tries to calm markets

 The exchanges are seeking comment from market participants before Sept.
 21 on proposals to suspend trade in the country's equity indexes if it moves sharply either way.

+"What's the point?
+It merely delays the pace of the market fall," said Liu Ligang, China economist at ANZ in Hong Kong.

-Last week the China-based investment community was put on edge following media reports that the China chairwoman of Man Group Plc (EMG.L), Li Yifei, had been taken into custody to help with a police probe into stock market volatility.
+Last week the China-based investment community was put on edge following media reports that the China chairwoman of Man Group Plc, Li Yifei, had been taken into custody to help with a police probe into stock market volatility.

 However, Li told Reuters on Monday that the reports were incorrect, saying she spent last week in industry meetings and then took a 5-6 day trip to meditate.